ietheredge/VisionEngine/README.md

 If you do not wish to install VisionEngine locally, feel free to run the provided [notebooks](https://github.com/ietheredge/VisionEngine/tree/master/notebooks) via google colab by clicking the link at the top of each notebook.

 # Raw data availability
-The raw files and processed outputs can be accessed [here](https://owncloud.gwdg.de/index.php/s/6lpgoCEDpxlOuUq).
-For training a model from scratch and using the provided notebook the required datasets will be automatically downloaded via the dataloaders, so you do not need to do anything.
+The raw files and trained models can be accessed [here](https://owncloud.gwdg.de/index.php/s/u6RQq20x1MHePl3).
+Adjust the config file to indicate the file location of the trained model.

+For training a model using the provided scripts, the required datasets will be automatically downloaded via the dataloaders, so you do not need to do anything.

 # Training a model from scratch
 To start training with one of the [config files](https://github.com/ietheredge/VisionEngine/tree/master/VisionEngine/configs) run, e.g.: